Your guiding light through times of trouble, confusion, murkiness, tumult, unconstitutionality, assaults on dignity and freedom.

 Here they are in the midst of a liberal Democrat administration spying on them like they've never been spied on before.

-Here we have a bunch of loyal liberal journalists upset with Uber and claiming that they are the modern incarnation of Richard Nixon when the very administration they voted for is doing things Nixon never even dreamed of doing.
+Here we have a bunch of loyal liberal journalists upset with Uber and claiming that they are the modern incarnation of Richard Nixon when the very administration they voted for is doing things Nixon never even dreamed of doing and to them, spying on them, targeting them.

-And many of these journalists are also upset that Obama didn't do what he thought they thought he promised to do on immigration last night.
+And then many of these journalists are also upset that Obama didn't do what he thought they thought he promised to do on immigration last night.

 They thought it was going to be more than just opening a southern border to Central Americans and Mexicans.

-We have an administration that is as unfriendly to journalists, despite their slavishness as any in American history.
+We have an administration that is as unfriendly to journalists, despite their slavishness, as any in American history.

 Nixon never even dreamed.